 Shadows

 The last detail to create a realistic montage is the shadowing.
 Unlike the usual shadow for a string that is typically sharp since the string is flat on the surface, in the case of a string that holds beads, that thread will be slightly off the surface while the beads will be flat.
-It means that although you can apply a normal shadow to the beads themselves, you need to change the settings for the string to show it is slightly lifted.
+It means that although you can apply a normal shadow to the beads themselves, you need to change the settings for the string to show its lift.
 That means that you can increase the offset slightly, increase the blur and reduce the opacity.

 Now, what will you thread?
 Show us a project using threaded beads.
 Add a link in the comments below.